4 Tips to Get the Most Out of Your Social Media Strategy

 5. Offer Referral Incentives

-Encouraging your current residents to refer friends or family is a strategic move in resident acquisition.
-Many people trust recommendations from those they know, making this a reliable method to attract potential renters.
+Encouraging current residents to refer friends or family is a strategic move in resident acquisition.
+Many trust recommendations from those they know, making this a reliable method to attract potential renters.
 Offering your current residents a discount on their next month’s rent or a bonus, such as a gift card to a popular local restaurant, can incentivize them to promote your property actively.

 6. Professional Property Photos

 High-quality photos can make a vast difference in online listings.
-Consider hiring a professional for both interiors and exteriors to put your best foot forward.
+Consider hiring a professional for interiors and exteriors to put your best foot forward.
 A multifamily branding agency can also help you coordinate a professional photographer, so there is no sweat off your back!

 7. Revise Your Marketing Materials

-A multifamily branding agency can help you pinpoint all the different collateral pieces that need to be updated and upscale those branding elements to match the look and feel of your new brand experience.
+A multifamily branding agency can help you pinpoint all the collateral pieces that need to be updated and upscale those branding elements to match the look and feel of your new brand experience.
 From rack cards and brochures to banners and event flyers, we can help you generate apartment leads with premium collateral.

 8. Enhance Security Measures

 Safety is a top priority for many renters.
 Implement security cameras, keyless entries, or 24/7 security personnel to boost your property’s appeal.
-Once these are all updated, promote them with pop-ups on your website, add them to social media, and send out an e-blast newsletter to current and prospective residents on your email list.
+Once these are all updated, promote them with pop-ups on your website, add them to social media, and send an e-blast newsletter to current and prospective residents on your email list.
 This can show current residents you are bettering the property for their benefit and show prospective renters that you prioritize a safe community.

 9. Offer Flexible Lease Terms

 While not ideal for all properties, consider short-term leases or rent-by-room options.
 Flexibility can attract a wider range of potential residents.
 The short-term rental industry has seen an unprecedented surge in growth in recent years.
 In fact, the short-term rental market is expected to reach a valuation of $8,907.1 million by 2026.
-If your property has the means and logistics in place to tap into this market, you could open the door to some lucrative NOI.
+If your property has the means and logistics to tap into this market, you could open the door to some lucrative NOI.